 Small drums can be used to break words apart into syllables.
 If you don’t have an actual drum….no problem.
 Use an upside-down bucket with a stick, a wood block with a stick, or use two rhythm sticks.

 Kids will have fun experimenting with different kinds of drums.
 I love the idea of using a pumpkin as a drum while counting the syllables in fall and Halloween themed words.
 Now my wheels are turning as I start thinking about other items kids can drum.
 PLEASE let me know if you think of any great ideas!

 Tambourines, bells, and shaky eggs are a fun way to break words apart.
 Show your kiddos how to shake their instruments with every syllable in a word.

 This is good reason to gather hammers from the toy tool box or the Whack-a-mole game.
 Kids can pound the hammer for each syllable in a word.

-Another great way to count syllables is to use two pool noodles.
+Another great idea for counting syllables is to use two pool noodles.
 Cut the pool noodles into smaller sections and let kids pound them together.